-In parallel observing mode, the target catalogues of all participating surveys will be merged and through an iterative process a joint survey plan will be developed to observe all targets.
+In parallel observing mode, the target catalogues of all Participating Surveys will be merged, and a joint survey plan to observe all targets will be developed through an iterative process.
 The Operations System provides the tools to estimate the feasibility and likely success of 4MOST observations and runs the simulations necessary to create the joint survey plan.

 Survey Strategy Considerations

 To ensure that science surveys having very different observational requirements can be observed simultaneously, a few constraints are imposed on the targets and the observing strategy:

 The sky is divided into regions that will be observed as much as possible in similar observing conditions (sky brightness, seeing) such that targets in the appropriate magnitude range can be chosen.
 Bright time will be primarily devoted to the area dominated by stellar targets (i.e. the Galactic plane and bulge, plus the Magellanic Clouds), while dark/grey time will be devoted to the extragalactic sky.
 A large fraction of the sky in the range -70° < Dec < +20° will be observed by 4MOST.
 The 4MOST survey footprint will be visited multiple times, with an expectation that each field will be observed for a minimum of six 20 min exposures (or “tiles”).
 Some fields with high target densities will receive many more than six tiles.
 After each 20 min tile, any fibre previously placed on a target that has received sufficient exposure time to reach its signal-to-noise requirement will be moved to a new target.
 Targets that need more exposure time will be assigned a fibre in subsequent tiles until the required time has been reached.

 4MOST Facility Simulator

 To demonstrate the feasibility of the above operations concept, and to prepare for the actual observations, a detailed simulator has been developed.
 The 4MOST Facility Simulator (4FS) consists of two main components: the Throughput Simulator and the Operations Simulator.